Managing Static File Caching in PowerWAF

 If

-.
-If no cache headers are defined, PowerWAF may fall back toLast-Modified
+Cache-Control: max-ageis present, it takes priority overExpires.
+If no cache headers are defined, PowerWAF may fall back toLast-Modified.

 Examples of behavior: